fido-device-onboard/go-fdo/README.md

         Use a TPM at path for device credential secrets -upload files
         List of dirs and files to upload files from, comma-separated and/or flag provided multiple times (FSIM disabled if empty)
+  -wget-dir dir
+        A dir to wget files into (FSIM disabled if empty)

 Server options:
   -db string